 See http://www.postgresql.org/ (opens new window) for details.

-The central server user interface allows a user to manage X-Road members and security servers and define the global configuration parameters that are distributed to the security servers.
+User Interface allows a user to manage X-Road members and Security Servers and define the global configuration parameters that are distributed to the Security Servers.

 # 2.7 Password Store